openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/05-querying-the-resources.md

 kubectl get deployment/blog
 ```

-you can separate the name into a separate agrument from the resource type:
+you can separate the name into a separate argument from the resource type:

 ```execute
 kubectl get deployment blog